hultdin/monitoring/README.md

 cd /opt/docker/compose/portainer
 sudo /opt/bin/docker-compose up --build -d
 ```
-This will create a stack called 'portainer' (container: 'portainer', volume: 'portainer', image: 'portainer/portainer:1.21.0')
+This will create a stack called 'portainer'

 Open port 9000/tcp in the firewall unless the service is running behind a reverse proxy (recommended)